 Four-stories tall, the Mangy Moose houses two restaurants, a saloon, a small grocery store with wine emporium and two gift shops.
 If you’re staying in Teton Village, you’ve got a very handy and affordable place to eat breakfast, lunch and/or dinner, enjoy an après ski or hike beverage, pick up a sandwich, a bottle of wine and tube of toothpaste, plus a souvenir T-shirt while you’re at it!

-But the Mangy Moose is a big draw even for those who aren’t booked into lodging in Teton Village.
+But the Mangy Moose is a big draw even for those visitors who aren’t booked into lodging in Teton Village.
+And locals love it for all the reasons!

 Affordable, Family-Friendly Food

 The main restaurant is an authentic Western steakhouse ideal for families, offering reasonably priced meals.
 A casual atmosphere marked by a decidedly eclectic décor hanging from the ceiling and walls (think vintage road signs and posters, antique bicycles and tools, a small bi-plane), the eatery features a diverse menu of items locally sourced as much as possible.
-Entrees range from native trout and prime rib (a popular item), to elk, bison and a quinoa creation.
-Appetizers run the gamut from classic Buffalo wings to the sensationally creative Farmer's Daughter Fries: sweet potato fries, vanilla ice cream, caramel sauce and sea salt.
+Entrees range from native trout and prime rib (a popular item), to elk and bison and grilled lamb gyro.
+Appetizers run the gamut from classic Buffalo wings to the deliciously decadent parmesan truffle fries.

-An economical and yummy breakfast can be had in the RMO Café.
+An economical and yummy breakfast can be had in the café.

-Open for breakfast and lunch, the RMO Café is located one floor below the main dining room with a menu that is half American and half Mexican.
-For breakfast, feast on bacon and eggs, pancakes, huevos rancheros or the RMO bakery’s made-from-scratch pastries.
-Lunch selections range from fish and steak tacos to sandwiches and house made soups.
+Open for breakfast and lunch, the Taqueria Paciano Café is located one floor below the main dining room with a menu that is half American and half Mexican.
+For breakfast, feast on bacon and eggs, pancakes, huevos rancheros or the made-from-scratch pastries.
+Lunch selections range from fish and steak tacos to sandwiches and house-made soups.

 Location: Teton Village